A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Analysis of Gumbel-max Watermark

-In this section, we apply the general results from our framework to a specific watermarking scheme: the Gumbel-max watermark.
-We analyze the problem separately for the complete inheritance and partial inheritance settings.
-First, we derive the feature matrix for the Gumbel-max watermark and characterize the distribution of the test statistics under the null and alternative hypotheses.
-Additionally, we determine the optimal score function $h(\cdot)$ for both the fixed type I error setting and the setting that minimizes the sum of type I and type II errors.
-Finally, we establish the optimality of our proposed tests.
+We now apply our general hypothesis testing framework to a specific watermarking scheme: the Gumbel-max watermark \citep{Aaronson2023-Gumbel}.
+We first derive the feature matrix.
+We then establish three key results: the distribution of the test statistic, the optimal score function, and the optimality guarantee of our proposed test.
+We first report the results for complete inheritance in Theorems \ref{thm:cite} to \ref{optimality-complete} , then parallelly for partial inheritance in Theorems \ref{thm:partial:gumbel} to \ref{thm:gumbel:partial:optimal}.

-\subsection{Feature Matrix}
+\subsection{Feature matrix}